The chatbot benefits are obvious, and the current trends show that building a chatbot is now a must-have.

 Mitsuku learns directly from the conversation and soon remembers your personal details, such as your name and age.
 It can also guess your mood from your language, and adjust the replies accordingly.
 You can chat with Mitsuku both via its website and in the Facebook Messenger.

 Another well-known learning chatbot is Erica of the Bank of America.
 Implementing a chatbot has taken online banking to an entirely new level.

 Erica is your personal banking assistant.
 She has access to your account data and can analyze the trends and events and, on the basis of such analysis, give advice and provide assistance.

 Erica continually learns from the customers’ requests and can supply proactive recommendations based on the customer’s activity.

 Like we said, developing an AI learning chatbot is a very complicated task, and each case is unique.

-The process of creation of an advanced learning chatbot depends on the type of the customer’s business, the target audience, the tasks which the bot is expected to perform, so each customer is offered a tailor-made solution matching their specific requirements.
+The process of creation of an advanced learning chatbot depends on the type of the customer’s business, the target audience, the tasks which the chatbot is expected to perform, so each customer is offered a tailor-made solution matching their specific requirements.

-We offer the full development cycle, from consultations on the best practices of chatbot implementation and design to the actual chatbot building and deployment.
+We offer the full chatbot development cycle, from consultations on the best practices of chatbot implementation and design to the actual chatbot building and deployment.

 Read more about chatbots: